The Most Efficient, Non-Surgical Pain Solution.

 that back pain was simply going to be part of her life.
 Until several weeks ago that is, when the

 During the past several weeks, Scimone has visited a local Chiropractic clinic to have her spine stretched in strategic spots, relieving the swollen spinal disc that has pained her for the past several years.
-Advanced Spinal Care of Lakeland, located in the Oakridge Publix shopping plaza next to Target, began offering decompression therapy administered with a combination of four other therapies about four months ago -- becoming the first heath-care provider in Lakeland to do so, said Dr. Michael Majette.
+Advanced Spinal Care of Lakeland, located in the Oakridge Publix shopping plaza next to Target, began offering decompression therapy administered with a combination of four other therapies about four months ago -- becoming the first heath-care provider in Lakeland to do so.
 The technique helps treat back and neck pain, disc bulges, herniated disc, degenerative disc disease and other spinal problems.

 "It's pretty much the only form of relief I've had," Ann said.
 I pretty much tried everything short of surgery."

 decompression protocol is helping local residents return to their normal lives",